IJCEP Copyright © 2007-All rights reserved.

 Received 11 March 2008; Accepted with revision 25 April 2008; Available online 28 April 2008

-Abstract: Whilst there is strong evidence that human papillomavirus (HPV) is the principal aetiological agent in cervical neoplasia, some
+Abstract: Whilst there is strong evidence that human papillomavirus (HPV) is the principal aetiological agent in cervical neoplasia, some other

-other sexually transmitted agents may either contribute or protect against cervical carcinogenesis, such as the herpes virus family (HSV),
+sexually transmitted agents may either contribute or protect against cervical carcinogenesis, such as the herpes virus family (HSV),

 cytomegalovirus (CMV), Epstein-Barr virus (EBV), human immunodeficiency virus (HIV) or Chlamydia trachomatis (CT).
-Epidemiological
+Epidemiological studies

-development of cervical squamous carcinoma and this association is serotype specific.
-The increased risk of cervical neoplasia in
+squamous carcinoma and this association is serotype specific.
+The increased risk of cervical neoplasia in patients infected with HIV has been

-patients infected with HIV has been recognised for over a decade and HIV may interact with HPV either by alternating HPV gene
+recognised for over a decade and HIV may interact with HPV either by alternating HPV gene transcription or by immunosuppression.
+Finally

-transcription or by immunosuppression.
-Finally extensive experimental and limited epidemiological evidence suggests that
+extensive experimental and limited epidemiological evidence suggests that adeno-associated viruses (AAV) may have antioncogenic activity in

-adeno-associated viruses (AAV) may have antioncogenic activity in man and may protect against the development of cervical cancer.
-At
+man and may protect against the development of cervical cancer.
+At present the mechanism of this action is unclear but may relate to

-In this review we summarize the current literature relating to the associations and mechanisms of cervical carcinogenesis by each of
+associations and mechanisms of cervical carcinogenesis by each of these infectious microorganisms.(IJCEP803003).

 Key Words: Human papillomavirus (HPV), cervical neoplasia, sexually transmitted infections (STI), microbiology